beeoshokay/decodelabs_tasks/Project 3/README.md

 ## 8. Conclusion

 This project was about proving data can go from a raw table to a specific, defensible answer using SQL by filtering, grouping, aggregating, and catching mistakes along the way.
-The data didn't reveal one product or being the main character, and that was worth finding out.
+The data didn't reveal one product being the main character, and that was worth finding out.